mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

 1. Confirm that both files exist in your `outputs` folder:
    - `sunetid_mortalitree_postfire_labels.geojson`
    - `sunetid_mortalitree_prefire_labels.geojson`
-2. Compress those two GeoJSON files into a single `.zip` file.
+2. Upload both GeoJSON files separately to the assignment on Canvas.
-3. Upload that `.zip` file to the assignment on Canvas.
+3. Do not compress them into a `.zip` file.

 ### Final Checklist